 1. A description of the theme and objectives, explaining the scientific case and its timeliness and a list of specific topics to be covered in the program.

 2. Duration of the program and its justification in terms of expected research benefits and human resource development.
 Proposals with a strong human resource development component are encouraged.

 3. A list of possible speakers and targeted participants (preferably after consultations with a few of them).
 ICTS program committee looks for quality participants and researchers in this list.
 It also tends to encourage strong participation by students.

 4. Any other relevant information.

-The Centre will draft a budget as per its norms and inform the proposers about it accordingly.
-ICTS will need to know the expected number of participants from outside Bangalore and from within Bangalore, expected number of single and sharing rooms required and approximate travel assistance expected.
-Please note that there are limited funds available for travel assistance.
+The Centre will allocate budgetary support as per its norms and the needs of the proposed program.
+To do this, we will need to know the expected number of participants from outside Bangalore and from within Bangalore, expected number of single and sharing rooms required and approximate travel assistance expected.
+Please note that there are only limited funds available for travel assistance, especially foreign travel.

 What should be the duration of a program?

 1. Full length programs usually run for 6-12 weeks or longer.
 Example of a recent full length program is: